MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/readcsv.md

 ```

-## Example: Specify the number of lines to analyze
+## Specify number of lines to analyze

 ```python
 >>> b = cx.ReadCsvBuilder('some_file.txt')